Medieval football: 16th century

 The first reference to football in Ireland occurs in the Statute of Galway of 1527, which allowed the playing of football and archery but banned " 'hokie' – the hurling of a little ball with sticks or staves" as well as other sports.
 (The earliest recorded football match in Ireland was one between Louth and Meath, at Slane, in 1712.)

+Apprentices progressing to become master craftsmen in 16th-century Perth traditionally had to pay for a banquet and hold a football match.
 The oldest surviving ball that might have been used for football games dates to about 1540 and comes from Scotland.
 It is made from leather and a pig's bladder.
 It was discovered in 1981 in the roof structure of the Queen's Chamber, Stirling Castle.
 Whilst other uses for the ball, such as the Italian game pallone, have been suggested, most notably by the National Museum of Scotland, due to its size (diameter 14–16 cm), staff at the Stirling Smith Museum and researchers at the Scottish Football Museum have attributed its use to football, citing the description of the ball used in the Carlisle Castle game of 1568.

 The violence of early football in Scotland is made clear in this sixteenth-century poem on the "beauties of football":

 The earliest specific reference to football (pila pedalis) at a university comes in 1555 when it was outlawed at St John's College, Oxford.
 Similar decrees followed shortly after at other Oxford Colleges and at Cambridge University.

 Another reference occurred in 1555, when Antonio Scaino published his treatise Del Giuoco della Palla (On the Game of the Ball).
 It was mostly concerned with a medieval predecessor of tennis, but near the end, Scaino included a chapter titled, "Del Giuoco del Calcio" ("On the Game of Football"), for comparison.
 According to Scaino, the game was popular with students.
 It could be played with any number of players.
 The only rules seem to be that weapons could not be brought onto the field, and the ball could not be thrown by hand.
 The goal was for each team to try to cross the ball across a marked space at the opposite end of the field.
 To start, the ball was placed in the middle of the field and kicked by a member of the team that was chosen by lots.
 Scaino remarks that its chief entertainment for the spectators was to see "the players fall in great disarray & upside down."